 If you blink you might just pass this Collin’s Ave. counter.
 La Sandwicherie is more of a walk-up counter than restaurant, but it’s been serving up tasty sandwiches since the 1980’s.
 Think fresh French bread (or croissants!), juicy deli meats, a variety of cheeses, sauces, and salad toppings like ripe tomatoes and gherkins.
 Seats at the counter can be hard to come by, but if you take your sandwich to go, the beach is only steps away!

-What started out as a cult classic food truck has now become a brick and mortar store with two Miami-area locations.
+What started out as a cult classic food truck has now become a brick-and-mortar store with two Miami-area locations.
 And it's easy to see why — Ms. Cheezious is grilled cheese heaven.
-Their menu is basically any grilled cheese you can ever dream of, like the Mackin’ Melt, a sourdough bread grilled cheese sandwich with mac n’ cheese in the middle.
+Their menu is basically any grilled cheese you can ever dream of, like the Mackin Melt, a sourdough bread grilled cheese sandwich with mac 'n' cheese in the middle.
 The options are sure to thrill any kid, and their fun family atmosphere makes the entire experience enjoyable.

 The famous nightclub with a long Miami history continues the legacy.
 The Forge is still one of the best restaurants in the city with one of the most extensive wine menus around.
-The restaurant also prides itself on its grand interior which includes pieces from Napoleon Bonaparte and the White House.
+The restaurant also prides itself on its grand interior that includes pieces from Napoleon Bonaparte and the White House.
 Dress accordingly for a visit to this restaurant.